 I took the North exit from the Forbidden City and crossed straight over the road to the entrance of Jingshan Park.
 A ticket costs just 2CNY.
 The park looked like a really peaceful place for a wander and some quality people watching.
 But time wasn't on my side and so I headed straight up the walking path to the pavilions atop the hill (about a 7 minute walk).
 The tallest point in the park had amazing views of the city, particularly a great bird's-eye view of the Forbidden City.
 It was a beautiful spot to enjoy the sunset.

 With the sun heading over the horizon I decided to move on.
 I negotiated a rickshaw from the exit of the park to take me to Wangfujing Street, which I had read about.
 It is one of the main shopping streets in Beijing but after a few blocks of huge malls and Western brands I was starting to feel a little disappointed.
 Then the lights of a small alley caught my eye and I was drawn into Wangfujing food street.

 This market started with some souvenirs and soon opened out into a lively food market selling an array of delicious and disgusting looking food items.
 Not feeling too adventurous with a 12 hour flight ahead of me, I opted for some dumplings and was extremely satisfied for my 25 CNY.

-It was now completely dark and getting quite cold so I decided to head back to the airport to wait out the rest of my layover.
+It was now completely dark and getting quite cold so I decided to head back to the airport to wait out the rest of my layover in Beijing.
 There are a few other things I would have liked to have seen e.g the Lama Temple and the Olympic stadium.
 But with limited daylight hours and energy I ended up only spending about five hours in the city.
 It was still a huge improvement on sitting alone in an airport and gave me a taster for a country I will need to come back to!